Phase 1: Observing the phenomenon

 Goal: Translate theoretical insights from Phase 1 into practical design guidelines, understanding how User Centered Design assumptions must evolve.

-Approach: Multidisciplinary collective discussion of emerged insights and gathering contributions through online roundtables and collaborative brainstorming (synchronous and asynchronous).
+Approach: Multidisciplinary collective discussion of the insights that emerge, combined with contributions gathered through roundtables and collaborative brainstorming.